devCrossNet/quaire/README.md

 a framework-agnostic library to create user-flows, surveys, and questionnaires

+# What type of application can I build with quaire?

+The library was already used for

+- Call center software (call scripts)
+- Surveys
+- Briefings
+- Games
+- Questionnaires

 # Why the name?

 Because I needed one and `Questionnaire` is terrible to type.
 Let me know if you have a better one!